-Third party service providers use codeREADr’s API for many different reasons.
-One of the most popular is to seamlessly integrate the codeREADr with their services to make the end-user experience simple and intuitive.
+Third party service providers use codeREADr’s API for many reasons.
+The most popular one is to integrate codeREADr with their services to make the end-user experience simple and intuitive.

-An additional benefit is that codeREADr’s Web service become transparent to their customers.
-With our API you can create and edit Services, Users, and Databases as well as filter and retrieve scan records.
-You can pick and choose which APIs best suit your needs.
-Some clients use most of our APIs while others use only a few, most commonly our scans retrieve API.
-The scans retrieve API is the most popular because it offers an automated way to fetch scan records, modify them, insert them into a third party database and automate reporting.
+Also, codeREADr’s Web service is transparent to customers.
+With our API, you can create and edit Services, Users, and Databases.
+Moreover, you can filter and retrieve scan records.
+Simply, pick and choose the APIs that best suit your needs.
+The scans retrieve API is popular because you can auto-fetch scan records, modify, and insert them into a third party database and automate reporting.

 1 – The core task is creating Services.
 [Check the Services API]

-However, before you can use the API to create Services, you need to first use the API to create Users, Databases, and Questions.
-It is highly recommended that you use the codeREADr.com web site to create your first Services to understand how everything is linked together.
+However, before you can use the API to create Services, you need to use the API to create Users, Databases, and Questions.
+You should use the codeREADr.com web site to create your first Services to understand the tools.